-One popular way to access that equity is by borrowing a home equity loan, which is an installment loan that is disbursed in a lump sum and repaid over an agreed-upon term.
+One popular way to access the equity you build in your home is by getting a home equity loan, which is a second mortgage that’s disbursed in a lump sum and repaid over a fixed term of up to 30 years.

 Can you get a high-LTV home equity loan?

-Any homeowner who has an LTV ratio above 80% can be considered a high-LTV borrower, Stearns said.
-For example, if the LTV ratio on your first mortgage is 90% and you’re looking to borrow from your available equity of 10% — even though not every lender will let you borrow the full amount — the additional loan you’re attempting to get would be considered a high-LTV loan.
+If your existing LTV ratio is above 80%, you can be considered a high-LTV borrower, said Stearns.
+For example, if the LTV ratio on your first mortgage is 90% and you’re looking to borrow from your available 10% equity — though many lenders won’t let you borrow up to the maximum — the additional loan you’re applying for would be considered a high-LTV loan.

-There’s also a risk that home values could drop and put you underwater on your first mortgage and home equity loan, which means you owe more on your home than what it’s worth and have lost the equity you’ve built.
+Home values could drop and put you underwater on your first mortgage and home equity loan, which means you’d owe more on your home than what it’s worth and have lost the equity you’ve built.
 Having negative equity can cause issues if you wanted to later refinance or sell your home.

-Just as your lender had to determine whether you can afford your first mortgage, the same process applies for home equity loans.
-You may need a debt-to-income (DTI) ratio that is less than 43%, though a DTI ratio below 36% could put you in a more favorable position.
+You may need a maximum 43% debt-to-income (DTI) ratio.However, a DTI ratio below 36% could put you in a more favorable position.
 Your DTI ratio is the percentage of your gross monthly income that is used to repay debt.

-Your lender would also consider your assets, employment history and income documentation to verify whether you have the ability to repay a home equity loan on top of your mortgage and other monthly obligations.
+Your lender will also consider your assets, employment history and income documentation.
+Lenders check these items to determine whether you can repay a home equity loan on top of your mortgage and other monthly obligations.

 How much equity can you borrow?

 Although borrowing limits will vary by lender, you may not be able to borrow the full amount of the equity you’ve built in your home.
-It’s common for lenders to only let you borrow up to 85% of your available equity, though, as Stearns said, that could still make you a high-LTV borrower.
+It’s common for lenders to only let you borrow up to 85% of your available equity.
 Using the example above, you might expect to only be allowed to borrow 85% of $150,000, which is $127,500.

-There may also be a minimum amount you can borrow to make underwriting a home equity loan worth your lender’s effort and time.
-In many cases, that minimum amount might be $10,000, Stearns said.
+There may also be a minimum borrowing amount to make underwriting the loan worth your lender’s time and effort.
+In many cases, that minimum might be $10,000, Stearns said.

 What if you don’t qualify?

-- Improve your credit score: A higher credit score can help you qualify and get a better interest rate.
+- Improve your credit score.
+Aim for at least a 700 credit score to help you get approved and snag a better interest rate.

-- Reduce your DTI ratio: Pay off those auto loan and credit card balances.
+- Reduce your DTI ratio.
+Pay off those credit cards and shrink your auto, personal and student loan balances.
 Lenders want to see that you can handle extra debt without stretching yourself too thin.

 Home equity loan alternatives